 Switching to/from SEC Regulation.

 Annual Re-Certification of CFTC Exemptions.
-CPOs and CTAs currently relying on certain exemptions from registration with the U.S. Commodity Futures Trading Commission (“CFTC”) are required to re-certify their eligibility within 60 days of the calendar year end.
-CPOs currently relying on CFTC Regulation 4.13(a)(3) will need to evaluate whether the commodity pool is still eligible for the exemption when taking into account the new CFTC regulated products.
+Commodity pool operators (“CPOs”) and commodity trading advisers (“CTAs”) currently relying on certain exemptions from registration with the U.S. Commodity Futures Trading Commission (“CFTC”) are required to re-certify their eligibility within 60 days of the calendar year end.
+Such CPOs and CTAs will need to evaluate whether they remain eligible to rely on such exemptions.

 CPO and CTA Annual Updates.
-Registered CPOs and CTAs must prepare and ﬁle Annual Questionnaires and Annual Registration Updates with the NFA, as well as submit payment for annual maintenance fees and NFA membership dues.
-Registered CPOs must also prepare and ﬁle their fourth quarter report for each commodity pool (Form CPO-PQR).
-Further, 2013 saw certain changes in CTA reporting, as the NFA now requires CTAs to file a quarterly Form CTA-PR within 45 days of the end of the quarter (the fourth quarter CTA-PR will be due on February 14, 2014).
+Registered CPOs and CTAs must prepare and ﬁle Annual Questionnaires and Annual Registration Updates with the National Futures Association (“NFA”), as well as submit payment for annual maintenance fees and NFA membership dues.
+Registered CPOs must also prepare and ﬁle their fourth quarter report for each commodity pool on Form CPO-PQR, while CTAs must ﬁle their fourth quarter report on Form CTA-PR.
+For more information on Form CPO-PQR, please see our earlier post.
 Unless eligible to claim relief under Regulation 4.7, registered CPOs and CTAs must update their disclosure documents periodically, as they may not use any document dated more than 12 months prior to the date of its intended use.
-Disclosure documents that are materially inaccurate or incomplete must be promptly corrected and the corrected version must be promptly distributed to pool participants.
+Disclosure documents that are materially inaccurate or incomplete must be corrected promptly, and the corrected version must be distributed promptly to pool participants.
 Any amended disclosure documents must also be approved by the NFA.

 Trade Errors.
-Managers should make sure that all trade errors are properly addressed pursuant to the manager’s trade errors polices by the end of the year.
-Documentation of trade errors should be ﬁnalized, and if the manager is required to reimburse any of its funds, it should do so by year-end.
+Managers should make sure that all trade errors are properly addressed pursuant to the manager’s trade errors policies by the end of the year.
+Documentation of trade errors should be ﬁnalized, and if the manager is required to reimburse any of its funds or other clients, it should do so by year end.

 Soft Dollars.
-Managers that participate in soft dollar programs should make sure that they have addressed any commission balances from the previous year.
+Managers that participate in soft dollar programs should address any commission balances from the previous year.

 Form 13F.
-A manager must also file a Form 13F if it exercises investment discretion with respect to $100 million or more in certain securities within 45 days after the end of the year in which the manager reaches the $100 million ﬁling threshold.
+A manager must ﬁle a Form 13F if it exercises investment discretion with respect to $100 million or more in certain “Section 13F securities” within 45 days after the end of the year in which the manager reaches the $100 million ﬁling threshold.
 The SEC lists the securities subject to 13F reporting on its website.

 Form 13H.
 Managers who meet the SEC’s large trader thresholds (in general, managers whose transactions in exchange-listed securities equal or exceed two million shares or $20 million during any calendar day, or 20 million shares or $200 million during any calendar month) are required to ﬁle an initial Form 13H with the SEC within 10 days of crossing the threshold.
 Large traders also need to amend Form 13H annually within 45 days of the end of the year.
 In addition, changes to the information on Form 13H will require interim amendments following the calendar quarter in which the change occurred.

 Blue Sky Filings.
-On an annual basis, a manager should review its blue sky ﬁlings for each state to make sure it has met any renewal requirements.
-States are increasingly imposing late fees or rejecting late ﬁlings altogether.
+On an annual basis, fund managers should review their blue sky ﬁlings for each state to make sure it has met any initial and renewal filing requirements.
+Several states impose late fees or reject late ﬁlings altogether.
 Accordingly, it is critical to stay on top of ﬁling deadlines for both new investors and renewals.
 We also recommend that managers review blue sky ﬁling submission requirements.
 Many states now permit blue sky ﬁlings to be ﬁled electronically through the Electronic Filing Depository (“EFD”) system, and certain states will now only accept ﬁlings through EFD.

 Wash Sales.
 Managers should carefully manage wash sales for year end.
-Failure to do so could result in embarrassing book/tax differences for investors.
-Certain dealers can provide managers with swap strategies to manage wash sales, including Basket Total Return Swaps and Split Strike Forward Conversion.
+Failure to do so could result in book/tax differences for investors.
+Certain dealers can provide managers with swap strategies to manage wash sales, including basket total return swaps and split strike forward conversions.
 These strategies should be considered carefully to make sure they are consistent with the investment objectives of the fund.

 Redemption Management.
-Managers with signiﬁcant redemptions at the end of the year should carefully manage the unwinding positions so as to minimize transaction costs in the current year (that could impact performance), and prevent transaction costs from impacting remaining investors in the next year.
+Managers with signiﬁcant redemptions at the end of the year should carefully manage unwinding positions so as to minimize transaction costs in the current year (that could impact performance) and prevent transaction costs from impacting remaining investors in the next year.
 When closing funds or managed accounts, managers should pay careful attention to the liquidation procedures in the fund constituent documents and the managed account agreement.

 Fund Expenses.
-Managers should wrap up all fund expenses for 2013 if they have not already done so.
-In particular, managers should contact their outside legal counsel to obtain accurate and up to date information about legal expenses for inclusion in the NAV for year-end performance.
+Managers should wrap up all fund expenses for 2018 if they have not already done so.
+In particular, managers should contact their outside legal counsel to obtain accurate and up-to-date information about legal expenses for inclusion in the NAV for year-end performance.

 Management Company Expenses.
 Managers who distribute proﬁts on an annual basis should attempt to address management company expenses in the year they are incurred.
 If ownership or proﬁt percentages are adjusted at the end of the year, a failure to manage expenses could significantly impact the economics of the partnership or the management company.

 Employee Reviews.
-An eﬀective annual review process is important to reduce employment-related litigation and protect the management company in the event of such litigation.
-Moreover, it is an opportunity to provide context for bonuses, compensation adjustments, employee goals and other employee-facing matters at the ﬁrm.
+An eﬀective annual review process is important to reduce the risk of employment-related litigation and protect the management company in the event of such litigation.
+Moreover, it is an opportunity to provide context for bonuses, compensation adjustments, employee goals, and other employee-related matters at the ﬁrm.
 It is not too late to put an annual review process in place.